austinsonger/Podcast-Automation-with-Transistor.fm/README.md

 - [X] Automating the Downloading of Supreme Court Cases
 - [X] Automating the Creation of Cover Image for Each Podcast Episode
 - [ ] Automating the Uploading of Cover Image & Audio into their Draft Episode in Transistor.fm
+- [ ] Automating the publishing the episode based on the arugment date

 ## Future To Do
 - [ ] Combine the scripts to operate as a modular python application